flo-compbio/xlmhg/docs/source/examples.rst

     plot(fig, filename='test_figure.html')

-This produces an html file ``test_figure.html`` that contains the figure.
-Open the file in a browser (if it doesn't open automatically) and click on the camera symbol (the left-most symbol on top of the figure) to download it in PNG format.
-The figure looks as follows:
+This produces an html file (``test_figure.html``) that contains an interactive figure.
+Open the file in a browser (if it doesn't open automatically) and click on the camera symbol (the left-most symbol on top of the figure) to download it as a PNG image.
+The image looks as follows:

 .. figure:: /_static/test_figure.png